-- Log on to the DCDN console.
+- Log on to the Dynamic Route for CDN console.

-- On the Domain Names page, select a domain name and click Configure.
+- On the Domain Names page, find the target domain name and click Configure.

 - In the left-side navigation pane of the specified domain, click HTTPS Settings.